jicahoo/chaten/hadoop_learn/hadoop.md

          * ApplicationClientProtocol.submitApplication #It is also a interface.
 We guess it will be ApplicationClientProtocolPBClientImpl
          * ApplicationClientProtocolPBClientImpl.submitApplication #RPC client
          * ----- I am network ---
          * ClientRMService.submitApplication. # RPC server.
+ClientRMService also implements ApplicationClientPRotocol.
             * RMAppManager.submitApplication
                * RMAppManager.createAndPopulateNewRMApp. #真正去创建RMApp.
             * 成功: return recordFactory.newRecordInstance(SubmitApplicationResponse.class);